 Good point.
 I graduated with a Masters degree (Distinction) from the Northern College of Acupuncture in 2013.

 I set up Love Community Acupuncture in 2015, because I’m committed to making acupuncture more affordable for a wider range of people.
 If you want to read about our community acupuncture values and how LCA works, you can find more information on our What is Community Acupuncture? page.
-I’m delighted to be working alongside Chrissie Thomas (find out more about her here), one of the star graduates of the BSc Acupuncture class of 2018: Chrissie is a wonderful, warm human being with a caring approach to her patients and a staunch belief, matching my own, that cost shouldn’t be a barrier to high-quality acupuncture care.
+I’m delighted to be working alongside Chrissie Thomas and Mitchell Macgregor: they are wonderful, warm human beings with a caring approach to their patients and a staunch belief, matching my own, that cost shouldn’t be a barrier to high-quality acupuncture care.

-I now work as a tutor and occasional clinic supervisor at the Northern College of Acupuncture, and I also hold the role of Research Director there – supporting our students through their Masters degree research dissertations.
-Autumn 2018 will see me embarking on a PhD in acupuncture at the University of York, looking at how acupuncture can help motivate people to take better care of themselves.
-One way or another, you could say that acupuncture has truly changed my life!
+I now work as a tutor and occasional clinic supervisor at the Northern College of Acupuncture, and I also hold the role of Research Director there.
+I’m currently a year into my PhD at the University of York, on the first stage of a long-term project looking at how acupuncture and nutritional therapy may be able to help people with atrial fibrillation.